Rhinemann/mage-hack/src/chapters/Characters_and_Traits.typ

 _*Channel Quintessence:*_ In a scene with a free source of quintessence, channel it to step down your #trait[Drained], then shut down this SFX.
 Activate an opportunity to recover.

-=== Character Creation: Magick
-The faction you belong to gives you a Sphere rated at #d6.
-This is your affinity Sphere, the Sphere you feel most connected to and understanding of.

-In addition you choose to add either two or three Sphere ratings to your new character.
-If you choose two, one is rated at #d8 and the other is #d6; if you choose three, all three are rated at #d6.

-You can add a #d6 to the affinity Sphere to step it up to #d8.

 #colbreak()
 == Signature Assets
 Signature assets are assets that have become permanent traits for a character, playing an ongoing and essential part in their story.
 Usually, they cover anything that gives you an advantage but isn't covered by your other trait sets.